Meet the team

 Seawildlings

-Our youth group Seawildlings is open to all primary aged school children who live on the Craignish Peninsula.
+Our youth group Seawildlings is open to all primary and high school aged children who live on the Craignish Peninsula.
 Seawildlings aims to give children an opportunity to enjoy healthy time outdoors while learning about, and celebrating, our wonderful marine and coastal environment.
 The children help protect our Loch and coastline, while learning new skills, building aspirations and gaining self-confidence.
 We hope to inspire a passion for the sea and marine conservation from an early age, and perhaps we will be creating the marine biologists and environmentalists of the future!
-Seawildlings is led by Bea and supported by Jesse and Rachel.
+Seawildlings is led by Bea and supported by a wonderful team - pictured below.
 They work with a wonderfully diverse group of workshop leaders - marine biologists, artists, foragers, willow weavers, clay workers and musicians, just to name a few!